Past Events for the ICJ MA

 UNITAR Global Diplomacy Initiative Fellowship Spring 2025 Information Session.

-If you are interested in the UNITAR GDI program the information session was recorded and can be seen here: Link
+If you are interested in the UNITAR GDI program the information session was recorded.

 Februart 26, 2025, the ICJ Valentine's Day Tea & Cookie Decorating Party